10maurycy10/10maurycy10.github.io/content/tutorials/fun_with_fm_transmiters/index.md

 title: "Fun with tiny FM transmitters"
 date: 2023-01-17T17:11:23-08:00
 tags: ["wireless"]
-draft: true
+draft: false
 ---

 It is surprisingly easy to make a working FM transmitter with just one transistor and a handful of passive components.

 ![Schematic diagram of a simple FM transmitter](base.png)

-This circuit runs from a single 9 volt batter for around 100 hours.
+This circuit runs from a single 9 volt battery.
 The coil is 6 turns of solid core hook up wire wrapped around a 3mm form, and the antenna is 30-90cm of wire.
 With a audio signal from a headphone output is connected between ground and the 100nF capacitor, the audio can be head on a nearby FM radio.
 Another 100nF capacitor can be connected across the power supply/battery to improve performance.